history-unibas/Postgresql-Project-Database/README.md

 | text | VARCHAR(10000) | yes |  | Entire transcribed text of the text region, indexed in the database |

 ### Geo_Address
 Elements contained in this entity represent the spatial location of HGB dossiers.
 Not all dossiers are included.
 Currently, this entity is generated based on a shapefile including all attributes contained therein.
-The elements of the Geo_Address table can be linked as follows using geo_address.signature = stabs_dossier.stabsid.
+The elements of the Geo_Address table are linked as follows using geo_address.signature = stabs_dossier.stabsid.

 ## administrateDatabase.py
 This script contains functions creating the project database and its schema and to administrate it using Python scripts.